prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 DslReturnType dsl_ode_trigger_enabled_state_change_listener_add(const wchar_t* name,
     dsl_ode_enabled_state_change_listener_cb listener, void* client_data);
 ```
-This service adds a callback function of type [dsl_ode_enabled_state_change_listener_cb](#dsl_ode_enabled_state_change_listener_cb) to an ODE Trigger identified by it's unique name.
+This service adds a callback function of type [dsl_ode_enabled_state_change_listener_cb](#dsl_ode_enabled_state_change_listener_cb) to an ODE Trigger identified by its unique name.
 The function will be called on every change of the Trigger's enabled state.
 Multiple callback functions can be registered with one Trigger, and one callback function can be registered with multiple Triggers.

 **Parameters**
 * `name` - [in] unique name of the Trigger to update.